fresheneesz/deadunitCore/README.md

 6. If it's a code change, please add to the unit tests (at test/testDeadunitCore.js) to verify that your change
 7. When you're done, run the unit tests and ensure they all pass
   * Make sure you run `node build.js` to build the browser packages (browserPackage/deadunitCore.browser.gen.umd.js and test/deadunitTests.browser.umd.js) before running the browser tests
-  * For a full test, also run testServer.js and access the browser tests by going to http://localhost:8000/
+  * For a full test, run testServer.js and access the browser tests by going to http://localhost:8000/
+    * Also run the tests from the filesystem to ensure that works as well (ie file:// instead of using the testServer)
 8. Commit and push your changes
 9. Submit a pull request: https://help.github.com/articles/creating-a-pull-request

 Changelog
 ========
+* 4.0.3
+ * updating stackinfo
+ * fixing bug in sourcetext loading in browser code that happened when sourcecode returns blank (the blankness might be a bug itself, or might be a browser issue)
 * 4.0.2 - Fixing it so things don't break if you can't get a file's source
 * 4.0.1 - Added getting source lines for tests in-browser
 * 4.0.0 - removing syncDuration and totalSyncDuration, and making duration the total time it took for a test to complete its expected asserts